QuTech-Delft/cQASM-spec/docs/language_specification/general_overview.md

 and [Expressions](general_overview.md#expressions).
-Additional information is provided on the [case sensitivity](general_overview.md#case-sensitivity) of the language, the preferred [file extension](general_overview.md#file-extension) of a cQASM program, and a brief explanation on how to interpret the [grammar sections](general_overview.md#about-the-grammar-sections).
+Additional information is provided on the [case sensitivity](general_overview.md#case-sensitivity) of the language, the preferred [file extension](general_overview.md#file-extension) of a cQASM program, and a brief explanation on how to interpret the [grammar sections](general_overview.md#about-the-grammar-sections) of this specification.

 ## Tokens